 There are plenty of perks from the job, such as connecting with like-minded people who love beauty, earning money from your passion, and having the ability to travel to different places.
 It sounds wonderful, exciting, and everything you can dream of!
 However, there are always highs and lows, and working in the nail industry can be chaotic.

 Sometimes the tendency to work yourself to the bone is high when bills come knocking on your door.
 Pressure can block your creativity, and stress can make you weary.
-So how do you ensure you're taking care of your mental health as a nail tech?
+So how to practice self care as a nail tech?
 Here are eleven ways you can take care of yourself mentally while working in the beauty industry.

 How to take care of your mental health as a nail professional: